BelkaLab/GaugeView/README.md

 Belka is a Digital Agency specialized in design and develop mobile application and custom solutions.
 We love open source software!
 You can see our project or look at our case studies.

-Interested? hire us to help build you next amazing project.
+Interested?
+Hire us to help build you next amazing project.

 www.belka.us